pythonai170624/pages/homework/4_hw.md

 Which regularization technique would help reduce the variance and prevent overfitting in this scenario?

-A. L1 regularization (Lasso)
+- L1 regularization (Lasso)

-B. L2 regularization (Ridge)
+- L2 regularization (Ridge)

+#### 2

-2. You are working with a linear regression model that includes many input features, and you suspect that some features are irrelevant (they contribute little to the prediction).
+You are working with a linear regression model that includes many input features, and you suspect that some features are irrelevant (they contribute little to the prediction).

 You want to: